deliaconstantino/motivation-journal-frontend/notes.md

 # Notes/TODOs

-[] change nav-bar hamburger toggle to just show lemon image when smaller screen (not hamburger icon)/delete navbar if not using
+[x] change nav-bar hamburger toggle to just show lemon image when smaller screen (not hamburger icon)/delete navbar if not using
 [x] change Motivation Journal/navbar text to melon color [x] modal for new journal entry
 [x] set form for modal to persist journal entries
   [x] connect to backend DONE
-  [] fix journal entries disaply option when saved without a time interval [x] add or create a keyword
+  [] fix journal entries display option when saved without a time interval [] santitize time to more human-readable number before persisting [x] add or create a keyword
   [] set timer amount to save to a more readable number [] created timer functionality